If you have the necessary tools, feeding Your Child becomes a lot easier. This list of 7 tools may help you do the job.

 You may need a bottle warmer if you are planning to feed Your Child with your stored milk.
 Your Child normally feeds directly from your breast and enjoys it at your body temperature.
 But stored milk is cold, and your little one may not like it.
 So a bottle warmer will be necessary for warming your stored milk to bring it close to natural feeding.
 Things to keep in mind when buying a bottle warmer are the time and temperature settings.
 It shouldn’t take too long to warm and shouldn’t overheat the milk.
 If you cannot find a bottle warmer or have no budget for it, you can just use a plain glass filled with warm water and then put the milk bottle in.

 A kettle will be useful for warming up a bottle or when preparing the formula for feeding.
 When you use the kettle to prepare a feed, make sure the tap water has been boiled and left to stand for at least 30 minutes.

 Cleaning and sterilizing equipment

-Make sure all feeding tools are sterilized to protect #baby from infection, especially in the first 6 months when #baby ’s immune system is still very weak.
+Make sure all feeding tools are sterilized to protect Your Child from infection, especially in the first 6 months when Your Child’s immune system is still very weak.
 Sterilizing the feeding tools will kill the germs that can cause illnesses.
-Here are the options of sterilization methods:
+Here are the options for sterilization methods: